strvcom/docker-open-knowledge/sessions/03-docker-deployment-orchestration/README.md

-# Session 3 - Docker deplyoment & orchestration 🐋
+# Session 3 - Docker deployment & orchestration 🐋

 ### Container orchestration

-Container orchestration is all about managing the lifecycles of containers, especially in large, dynamic environments.
+Container orchestration is all about managing the life cycles of containers, especially in large, dynamic environments.
 Software teams use container orchestration to control and automate many tasks:

 * Provisioning and deployment of containers
 * Redundancy and availability of containers